Werner Heisenberg: SS investigation

 In 1935, the Munich Faculty drew up a list of candidates to replace Sommerfeld as ordinarius professor of theoretical physics and head of the Institute for Theoretical Physics at the University of Munich.
 The three candidates had all been former students of Sommerfeld: Heisenberg, who had received the Nobel Prize in Physics; Peter Debye, who had received the Nobel Prize in Chemistry in 1936; and Richard Becker.
 The Munich Faculty was firmly behind these candidates, with Heisenberg as their first choice.
 However, supporters of Deutsche Physik and elements in the REM had their own list of candidates, and the battle dragged on for over four years.
 During this time, Heisenberg came under vicious attack by the Deutsche Physik supporters.
 One attack was published in Das Schwarze Korps, the newspaper of the SS, headed by Heinrich Himmler.
 In this, Heisenberg was called a "White Jew" who should be made to "disappear".
 These attacks were taken seriously, as Jews were violently attacked and incarcerated.
 Heisenberg fought back with an editorial and a letter to Himmler, in an attempt to resolve the matter and regain his honour.

 At one point, Heisenberg's mother visited Himmler's mother.
 The two women knew each other, as Heisenberg's maternal grandfather and Himmler's father were rectors and members of a Bavarian hiking club.
 Eventually, Himmler settled the Heisenberg affair by sending two letters, one to SS Gruppenführer Reinhard Heydrich and one to Heisenberg, both on 21 July 1938.
 In the letter to Heydrich, Himmler said Germany could not afford to lose or silence Heisenberg, as he would be useful for teaching a generation of scientists.
-To Heisenberg, Himmler said the letter came on recommendation of his family and he cautioned Heisenberg to make a distinction between professional physics research results and the personal and political attitudes of the involved scientists.
+To Heisenberg, Himmler said the letter came on the recommendation of his family and he cautioned Heisenberg to make a distinction between professional physics research results and the personal and political attitudes of the involved scientists.

 Wilhelm Müller replaced Sommerfeld at the Ludwig Maximilian University of Munich.
 Müller was not a theoretical physicist, had not published in a physics journal, and was not a member of the German Physical Society.
 His appointment was considered a travesty and detrimental to educating theoretical physicists.